Ezylynn/CTF_Documentations/thm/Biling/writeup.md

 ![exploit_06](images/exploit_06.png)

 ## Final Words
 FUCK VM, more time was spent troubleshoot the VM than the actual CTF I felt like.
 I think I switched 3 desktops across period of 5 hours in total attempting this CTF.
-Overall, I learnt a lot despite feeling way out of depth near the end haha, definitely need more practice on Privilege Escalation, Metasploit, NetCat and other theoretical concepts/knowledges, since I'm mainly learning on the go
+Overall, I learnt a lot despite feeling way out of depth near the end haha, definitely need more practice on Privilege Escalation, Metasploit, NetCat and other theoretical concepts/knowledges, since I'm mainly learning on the go.

+I think I'm just gonna stick to the 5 minutes CTF challenge for a while...